 Stir with a metal spoon scraping the sides and bottom.

 Stir as much as you can and then Crisco up your hands and kneed the glob.

 Note: depending on the weather you may end up with a lot of powdered sugar at the bottom or have to add more powdered sugar.
 Do not force it all in or your fondant will be dried out.

 Lightly corn starch a surface and continue to knead the fondant until it is smooth and not sticky.
 If there are chunks of sugar in your fondant put fondant in a plastic ziplock overnight and that usually gets rid of most of it.
 Also, just a little water and a paintbrush dissolve them right up.

-If the fondant is hardening up, place in the microwave on a microwave-safe dish for 7 seconds.
+If the fondant is hardening up, place in the microwave, like the one when you read this article, on a microwave-safe dish for 7 seconds.
 It heats up from the center and it is an unpleasant burn when you smash into the fondant with your hand and it is molten in the center.
 So less is more!
 Only a couple of seconds in the microwave can perk your fondant back up.
 Also, rubbing Crisco on your hands can help return the elasticity to your fondant you are working with.